The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 (optional) : If set to true, this hook will run even if a previous hook hit an error, or in the

-case of “after” hooks, if the Terraform command hit an error.
-Default is false.after_hook
+case of “after” hooks, if the OpenTofu/Terraform command hit an error.
+Default is false.suppress_stdout

-(block): Nested blocks used to specify command hooks that should be run after terraform
+(block): Nested blocks used to specify command hooks that should be run after tofu

 is called.